CivicActions/ssp-toolkit/docs/controls/PL.md

 ##### CivicActions

 The SSP is reviewed and approved by the authorizing official prior to plan implementation.
-A copy of the SSP is provided to authorized CivicActions and assessing personnel including the System Owner, Authorizing Official, Information System Security Officer, System/Network Administrator and CivicActions Operations.
-The SSP is maintained by CivicActions Security.
+A copy of the SSP is provided to authorized CivicActions and assessing personnel including the System Owner, Authorizing Official, Information System Security Officer, System/Network Administrator, and CivicActions' Operations staff.
+The SSP is maintained by CivicActions' Security Office.

 #### c

 ##### CivicActions

-The SSP is reviewed at least annually by the System Owner and CivicActions Operations in collaboration with CivicActions Security.
+The SSP is reviewed at least annually by the System Owner and CivicActions' Operations staff in collaboration with CivicActions' Security Office.

 #### d

 ##### CivicActions

-CivicActions Operations in collaboration with CivicActions Security updates the system description and control descriptions within the SSP as needed to verify the SSP is an accurate description of the system.
+CivicActions' Operations staff in collaboration with CivicActions' Security Office updates the system description and control descriptions within the SSP as needed to verify the SSP is an accurate description of the system.

 #### e

 ##### CivicActions

 The SSP is currently available to authorized users on GitLab.
 Per the Acceptable Use Policy, all entities granted access to CivicActions information assets are required to complete a non-disclosure agreement (NDA) to uphold information confidentiality.
 GitLab provides the configuration management capabilities for the SSP to be protected from unauthorized disclosure and modification.

 ### PL-4: Rules Of Behavior